ShengHuaWu/learn-you-a-haskell-for-great-good/input-and-output/input-and-output.md

 ### Files and streams
 `getContents` is an I/O action that reads everything from the standard input until it encounters an end-of-file character.
 Its type is `getContents :: IO String`.
 What's cool about `getContents` is that it does lazy I/O. When we do `foo <- getContents`, it doesn't read all of the input at once, store it in memory and then bind it to `foo`.

+`FilePath` is just a type synonym for `String`. `type FilePath = String`.

+Note the difference between the handle used to identify a file and the contents of the file.
+The handle is just something by which we know what our file is.
+If we imagine our whole file system to be a really big book and each file is a chapter in the book, the handle is a bookmark that shows where we're currently reading (or writing) a chapter, whereas the contents are the actual chapter.

+For text files, the default buffering is line-buffering usually.
+That means that the smallest part of the file to be read at once is one line.
+That's why in this case it actually reads a line, prints it to the output, reads the next line, prints it, etc. For binary files, the default buffering is usually block-buffering.
+That means that it will read the file chunk by chunk.
+The chunk size is some size that your operating system thinks is cool.

+When we're doing line-buffering, the buffer is flushed after every line.
+When we're doing block-buffering, it's after we've read a chunk.
+It's also flushed after closing a handle.
+That means that when we've reached a newline character, the reading (or writing) mechanism reports all the data so far.